Jwakers/articuria/README.md

 - [x] Implement video recording functionality using a web-based library (e.g., `react-webcam` or MediaRecorder API).
 - [x] Allow users to preview and playback recorded videos before saving.
 - [x] Save topics to DB
-- [ ] Set up upload thing
+- [x] Set up cloudflare
-- [ ] Save video to DB / Reference user ID
+- [x] Save video to DB / Reference user ID
+- [x] Add loading indicators / transition when videos are uploading
+- [x] Add toast message for successfully uploading
+- [x] Add error messages on the front end
-- [ ] Add toast component for error handling and messaging
+- [x] Add toast component for error handling and messaging
+- [ ] Compress recordings before upload
+- [x] Add a memory limit on video uploads
+  - [ ] Move the whole upload function to a server action to safely limit upload size
+- [ ] Add a limit to how many videos a user can upload

 ## 5. Saving Videos to the Database

-- [ ] Set up file storage for videos (e.g., upload them to Supabase Storage or another storage provider like uploadthing).
+- [x] Set up file storage for videos (e.g., upload them to Supabase Storage or another storage provider like uploadthing).
-- [ ] Link stored video URLs to the database using the Video model.
+- [x] Link stored video URLs to the database using the Video model.

 ## 6. User Dashboard